OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 Validators must become proposers in the Rollup contract before being allowed to post assertions.
 This involves placing a one-time bond of 3600 `WETH` that is locked in the contract until they choose to withdraw.
 Validators can only withdraw their bond if their latest posted assertion gets confirmed.
 Every assertion a validator posts will become their latest bonded assertion.
 Subsequent bonds are not needed to post more assertions, instead, the protocol “moves” a validator’s bonds to their latest posted assertion.

 Assertions form a chain in which there can be forks.
 For instance, a validator might disagree with the L2 blockhash of an assertion at a given batch.
 All <a data-quicklook-from="arbitrum-nitro">Arbitrum Nitro</a> nodes are configured to warn users if they observe an assertion they disagree with posted on-chain.
-However, if a node is configured as a validator and has deposited a bond to the rollup contract, then that validator post the correct, rival assertion to any invalid one it just observed.
+However, if a node is configured as a validator and has deposited a bond to the Rollup contract, then that validator post the correct, rival assertion to any invalid one it just observed.
 The validator will also be able to initiate a challenge by posting a challenge bond and other data to the `ChallengeManager`, signaling it is disputing an assertion.

 #### Overflow assertions